 The HMP established principles, goals, strategies, and tools to meet the City's anticipated affordable housing needs through 2025.
-The following Guiding Principles create an overarching vision for the Plan's implementation:
+The following principles create an overarching vision for the plan's implementation:

 - Facilitate a variety of housing options for households of all incomes.

 - Expand housing choice for people of all ages and abilities.